philwil/PiThings/README.md

 # PiThings

-This project the result of many years trying to find a novel way to let things talk to each other.
+This project is the result of many years trying to find a novel way to let things talk to each other.

+With the availbility of low cost wireless interfaces on pizeros and other sustems my need for this sort of project has got greater.

-You set up a server which can talk to other servers on internet connected things When you connect to the server you can get the value of things that the server knows about.
+To use it  set up one or more  servers on each thing.
+These servers can talk to other servers on a local or global internet.
+When you connect to the server you can get the value of things that the server knows about.

+A object on the server is defined by a uri this/is/an/example/of/a/uri Each object has a value (nominally in text form)

-At the start the server's list of things is blank.
+At the start the server's list of objects is blank.

-All can be restored from a database or one or more files.
+They can  be restored from a database or one or more files or added fron scripts at start up.
-When you connect you "ADD" things to the server.
-You can use telnet to connect to the default port (5432) and then issue the following command

 The main function will also connect to the server allowing command line operation.

+You can also use telnet to connect to the default port (5432) and then issue the following command

 Some typical commands include :-